createyourpersonalaccount/blog/_posts/2022-11-13-common-lisp-symbols-package-systems.md

 ## Gotchas

-It's worthwhile to explain `#:my-function`, which we used when defining a package.
+- It's worthwhile to explain `#:my-function`, which we used when defining a package.
 When the reader encounters this syntax, it launches a _reader macro_ which transforms it to `(make-symbol "MY-FUNCTION")`.
 It would be erroneous to use `'my-function` in the export section of `defpackage`, since the reader would create a new symbol `my-function` in the current package (this might be harmless, but it's common practice in Common Lisp to use `#:symbols` for package definitions.)
 By the same logic we use `#:my-package`.
 Strings of course may be used too for package and symbol name designators, but they are less convenient to type out.
   (Because they need to be uppercase, that's another quirk of the Lisp reader.)

-Packages can't track two symbols with the same name.
+- Packages can't track two symbols with the same name.
 That is a name clash.
 Name clashes can happen when importing symbols, and they can be resolved by shadowing symbols, which trump over others in name clashes.
+- Does Common Lisp have a qualified import mechanism?
+It does not.
+It is possible to have symbol clashes between dependencies when dependending on too many ASDF systems.
+This can only happen however, if the packages are used with `:use`, `:import` from `defpackage` or `use-package` and so on.
+The user of these dependencies is supposed to write shadow rules to resolve the conflicts.
+This solutions scales to a certain extent.
+The alternative approach is to only write qualified names, e.g. use `alexandria:emptyp` instead of `emptyp`, but this is cumbersome.
+There is however a solution to that!
+Newer releases of ASDF support `:local-nicknames`, which is a way to rename `alexandria:` to a given string, e.g. `a:`, in a way that is only visible when the current package is `:my-package`.
+If your ASDF version is 3.3.5 or later, you should be good to go. (check with `(asdf:asdf-version)`.)